return to Natural Dog Health Remedies

 Warm the Food

 Dogs (and cats for that matter) love to eat foods that have strong smells.
-By warming the dog food a bit, therefore, it becomes more aromatic and may just be the way to get the dog eating again.
+By warming the dog food a bit, it becomes more aromatic and may just be the way to get the dog eating again.

 Add Natural Supplements to the Diet